Ball of the foot pain is most commonly Interdigital neuroma

 Treatment for Ball of the foot pain

 Your podiatrist will be able to examine the area and using some diagnostic tests therefore being able to tell you whether a neuroma is suspected.
-The specialist podiatrist here at Zest will often use a diagnostic ultrasound scan to identify the site and size of the enlarged nerve.

 Treatment options include